 While it can be tough to find business class award space on aircraft with lie-flat seats, you can book a one-way award for 60,000 Aeroplan points if the flight distance is 4,501+ flight miles.
 If your flight distance is 2,501 to 4,500 miles, you’ll only need 50,000 points.

 If you can keep your total flight distance to no more than 11,000 flight miles, you can book business class for 90,000 Aeroplan points one-way.
 This will only work on select routes starting from the west coast.

 Flying Blue sets saver level award rates based on origin and destination.
 You can find business class awards between a bunch of US/EU city pairs for only 55,000 miles one-way.
 The surcharges make the taxes/fees a bit steep at ~$250-300 one-way but you can always use another program to book the other direction if you want to keep cash costs lower.

 Every month, Flying Blue runs Promo Awards from select cities.
 While business class Promo Rewards from North American cities aren’t common, they are fantastic opportunities to book when they do release them.

-China Airlines is rarely discussed but it can be a great way to fly non-stop from the US to Taipei.
-Flying Blue offers the best way to book at 89,000 miles one-way from Vancouver.
+China Airlines is rarely discussed but it can be a great way to fly non-stop from North America to Taipei.
+Flying Blue offers the best way to book at 82,500 miles one-way from Vancouver.
 From west coast airports in the US, the non-stop can be booked for as few as 90,500 points

 Qatar Airways Qsuites is generally considered to be one of the top two business class products in the sky.
 You can book a non-stop to/from Doha for only 70,000 Avios one-way.
 If you want to connect within the Middle East, the rate will increase to 75,000 or 80,000 Avios.